nwhitehead/pybook/README.md

 ## Unit Testing

 Unit testing requires Jest.
-Using ES6 modules, so you need a recent node.
+The project uses ES6 modules, so you need a recent Node.

 Do: